-Over the weekend, U.S. regulators took action to protect all insured and uninsured depositors affected by the collapse of SVB (parent of Silicon Valley Bank) and Signature Bank (SBNY), a New York-based bank.
-Meanwhile, First Republic Bank (FRC) announced that that it has obtained additional liquidity from the U.S. Federal Reserve and JP Morgan.
+Over the weekend, regulators took action to protect all insured and uninsured depositors affected by the collapse of SVB (parent of Silicon Valley Bank) and Signature Bank (SBNY), a New York-based bank.
+Meanwhile, First Republic Bank (FRC) announced that it has obtained additional liquidity from the Federal Reserve and JP Morgan.

 Fed officials said they would also increase available liquidity to banks through a new facility — the Bank Term Funding Program.
 This facility will offer loans of up to one year to banks that pledge U.S. Treasury securities, mortgage-backed securities and other collateral at par.
 This means that banks can obtain liquidity without incurring the losses that come from selling Treasuries and agency mortgage-backed securities, which have declined in value as a result of rising interest rates.
 These actions were designed to limit the risk of further bank runs on small- and mid-sized banks.

 That said, these actions essentially give affected banks a year to get their balance sheets in order.
 They do not remove the underlying loss created from rising interest rates; they just buy time for bank executives and regulators to manage it.
 The expectation is that the combination of deposit guarantees and the provision of liquidity will be enough to stem the contagion and avoid additional deposit runs.